PanosK92/SpartanEngine/docs/CONTRIBUTING.md

 - Rules are rarely perfect, if you stumble upon some special case, let me know and we'll discuss about what might be best.

 # Pull Requests
 You don't have to make the perfect pull request, I don't write perfect code either.
 However, it will be appreciated if you try to check for serious bugs that can cause things like crashes.
-This is to maintain a clean/functioning source for everyone to enjoy, and of course for you and me to spend less revising the pull request.
+This is to maintain a clean/functioning source for everyone to enjoy, and of course for you and me to spend less time revising the pull request.